-Rural Ohio county shows the impact of opioid influx
+A community ponders role of drugmakers in opioid struggle

 The federal data showed that on average, 175 pills a year per person were distributed in Perry County during the period covered.

-Engle said that in his two decades of law enforcement he’s watched as prescription painkillers flooded his community, causing widespread addiction.
+Engle said that in his two decades of law enforcement, he has watched as prescription painkillers flooded his community, causing widespread addiction.
 Every family has felt it, he said.
 He has relatives struggling with addiction.
 He’s buried high school friends to overdoses.

 The drug companies should “have to come down here and rebuild this place,” Engle said.